pph-collective/titan-params-app/src/markdown/docs.md

 ## Getting Started

+The model takes several command line arguments for the setting and parameters:
+1) (required) a path to either a single [yaml](https://gettaurus.org/docs/YAMLTutorial/) file or a directory of yaml files;
+2) (optional) a setting name; and
-The model takes as a command line argument the path to either a single [yaml](https://gettaurus.org/docs/YAMLTutorial/) file or a directory of yaml files, a setting name (optional), and whether to use the `base` setting (default `True`).
-Either a file or directory is fine, it just depends on if you like all params in one file, or the organization of breaking it into multiple files.
+3) (optional) a true/false for whether to use the `base` setting (default `True`).

+Either a file or directory may be used, it just depends on if you like all params in one file or the organization of breaking it into multiple files.
 The yaml file(s) only need to contain parameters that the user wishes to change from the default.
-This subset of parameters will be combined with all of the defaults to calculate the full parameter specification for a model run.
+Any unspecified parameters will revert to the defaults.
+The subset of parameters given to the model will be combined with all of the defaults to calculate the full parameter specification for a model run.
 This full specification is additionally saved off to the `results` directory with the reports so that the run can be reproduced in the future.

 If using `run_titan.py`:
 ```bash
 python -m run_titan -p /dir/to/my_params -S atlanta
 ```

-If using `subTitan.sh`:
+If submitting a job using `subTitan.sh`:
 ```bash
 ./subTitan my_params/ -S atlanta
 ```